 - Each game will begin with a jump ball — thrown by either the League Representative or another team member.
 The second half starts with the other team getting possession to start.

-- Full court man-to-man pressure is permitted.
+- Full court person-to-person pressure is permitted.
 However, if a team is leading by 15 points or more, players from that team are not allowed to apply full court pressure and must wait for the ball to cross the half-court line.

 - Male players may not leave their feet to block a female player.
 If done so, the shot attempt will count as a made-basket.
 However, a male player may block / interfere with the shot defensively if both feet are planted on the floor.